microsoft/react-native-windows/packages/@react-native-windows/fs/README.md

 # @react-native-windows/fs

 `@react-native-windows/fs` is a minimal-dependency drop-in replacement to `fs` with changes for resiliency, promises, and convenience.
-It has several opinionated changes, targeted towards cross-platform CLI apps.
+It has several opinionated changes, targeted towards CLI applications handling JavaScript-oriented files.

 ![Usage Thumbnail](./assets/logo.png)